 Svein-Gunnar Johansen's Blog

-I am also an intermittent video-game columnist for Norwegian gaming site: www.PressFire.no
+I also write for the Norwegian gaming site: www.PressFire.no

 Valve's decision to sell productivity apps on Steam, presents an unexpected opportunity for creating buzz about indie-games.

 On psycho-graphic profiling and the longevity of Diablo III.

 [Blog - 11/12/2015 - 12:20]

 [Blog - 07/22/2015 - 12:50]

 Well reflected upon, and nicely written.
 I recently came off a use-too-much-feedback phase after having my current project get some rather un-encouraging reactions.
 I eventually got over it, but now find myself wondering if I might possibly be overcompensating by sliding into use-no-feedback-whatsoever land.

 [Blog - 04/20/2015 - 01:22]